 Salary negotiation in Nepal: how to ask for an increment without burning the relationship

-The legal floor in Nepal is roughly 1.7%/year — well below inflation.
-Here is the data to anchor on, the timing to use, and the conversation script that asks for more without breaking the relationship.
+Nepal's legal raise floor is about 1.7%/year, below inflation.
+The data to anchor on, the timing to use, and a script that asks for more without friction.

 A friend in his late 20s, a senior engineer at a Kathmandu fintech, asked me over coffee how to negotiate his next increment.
 The annual review was three weeks out.
 He had not had a real raise in 18 months.
 He was nervous about looking ungrateful, nervous about being told "this is not how things work in Nepal," and nervous about the lurking option of just leaving the company.